Letter from the Editors

 by Devon Montgomery and Meera Velu

 Issue 2: Game

 Each issue of Speculative City focuses on a distinct theme.
-Issue One we explored the grotesque, which proved to be a foray into darkness.
-With a focus on game, Issue Two takes a bit of a turn and is more playful (no pun intended).
+Issue 1 we explored the grotesque, which proved to be a foray into darkness.
+With a focus on game, Issue 2 takes a bit of a turn and is more playful (no pun intended).
 Though, I think we can all agree that the best games have a touch of darkness.
-And in keeping with the previous issue, a similar bleak tone underlies many of the pieces in Issue Two.
+And in keeping with the previous issue, a similar bleak tone underlies many of the pieces in Issue 2.

 When we define game, we do not limit ourselves to what one may typically expect–like Solitaire or Monopoly.
 Games are played in our everyday lives, from climbing the ladder at work to strategizing how to get in and out of the grocery store in record time–no one likes going to the grocery store, right?
 We have defined game as an activity or experience that has three distinct qualities: rules, rewards, and repercussions.

 The stories, poems, and works of nonfiction presented in this issue each take on game from a unique perspective.
 G.G.
 Silverman’s “The Disappearance,” perhaps the most somber story in the lineup, examines game from the perspective of employment and abuse, and, ultimately, retribution and escape.
 “A Tool to Carry Us,” by Stefani Cox, is lighter in tone, but approaches the theme just as seriously by framing a game through the pursuit of survival.

 Also exploring the question of survival through the lens of games is Charlotte M-G’s essay “Terms and Conditions,” which questions the long-term threats of gamifying life as we know it.
 This question of the dangers of saturating our lives with games and advancing technology is put into action in Black Jessop’s “Divide Zero,” where a young woman must find her escape, first within the virtual world, and then outside of it.